Search Adaptive Manual

 In order to turn a bi-ski, the three steps are:

-BLOCK – any further upper body movement to the right by resisting with the right outrigger.
+BLOCK – any further upper body movement to the inside by resisting with the inside outrigger.

-DROP – the hip to the right while continuing to use the right outrigger to support the upper body.
+DROP – the hip to the inside while continuing to use the outside outrigger to support the upper body.

 At the completion of the turn it is important to return to centre before initiating the next turn.
 If the student is not able to use hand-held outriggers have them lean their upper body from one side to the other.
 They can use the handlebar to help with this.
 If they can use an outrigger on one side then combine the movements into: